I have a few things to say about the holidays. But first:

 - Decide to rise above the chaos and find the humor in it all.

-- And lastly, give yourself a free pass to have as much fun as your 7-year-old self had during the holidays.
-That 7-year-old is in there, wanting to play.
+- And lastly, you could give yourself a free pass to have as much fun as your 7-year-old self had during the holidays.
+That 7-year-old is in there just wanting to play.

 Sometimes we forget that we are in charge of what we believe, what we think, how we feel, how we act and ultimately, the results we get.
 Don’t throw your power out the window, redirect it so that it envelopes you and helps you find the twinkly magic in the holidays instead of dreading them each year.
 You’re one thousand percent worth it and you’re the only one who can make that happen.
 So do it!